ClusterPulse/clusterpulse/docs/api/contributing.md

 ## Getting Help

-- Check existing code in `api/routes/clusters.py` for patterns
+- Check existing code in `api/v1/endpoints/clusters.py` for patterns
 - Look at tests in `tests/integration/api/` for examples
-- Read the RBAC engine code in `core/rbac_engine.py` to understand filtering
+- Read the RBAC engine code in `services/rbac.py` to understand filtering
-- Review the test guide in `docs/api/tests.md`

 ## Project-Specific Notes